SchenLong/CP_Framework/README.md

 # The problem
 CP investigation usually conduct an asset to navigate on CP servers, download and analyze CP contents or in some cases, engaging contact and inflitrating a CP community.
 CP Investigators lives with the risk to find themselves prosecuted along with the CP offenders they are investigating, facing the same sentences.
-This situation creates for CP investigators a context of seclusion, secrecy and untrustness along the community, the OSINT collective platforms does not wish to expose themselves to CP fight, the few foundation and organization fighting CP are under law enforcement monitoring, Interpol and Europol stays mostly quiet to OSINT CP investigators.
+This situation creates for CP investigators a context of seclusion, secrecy and untrustness along the community, the OSINT collective platforms does not wish to expose themselves to CP fight as it could compromise the platform itself, the few foundations and organizations fighting CP are under law enforcement monitoring due to a lack of juridical context, Interpol and Europol stays mostly quiet to OSINT CP investigators.
+There is a common point to all these issues which is the lack of collaboration with Law Enforcement.

 # The solution
-To develop a Framework along with the needed documentations and processes for CP investigator to report they investigation and cover themselves through transparency and investigation logs.
+To develop a Framework along with the needed documentations and processes for CP investigator to report their investigation and cover themselves through transparency and logging.
 CP investigator are condemend to move in the black zone, this project pretend to open a gate to the grey zone, find and build a place where CP investigators could gang up and start working as teams without the fear of the early morning knock-knock.

 <img style="-webkit-user-select: none;cursor: zoom-in;" src="https://pics.me.me/knock-knock-its-the-police-we-just-wanna-talk-four-21533707.png" width="500" height="764">